codetalker7/colBert_project_gsoc/README.md

 #### Running kmeans and getting the cluster centroids

 Now, we'll discuss how the kmeans algorithm computes the centroids for the clusters.
-Suppose `sample` is a tensor containing all our saved sample embedings (from the previous step).
+Suppose `sample` is a tensor containing all our saved sample embeddings (from the previous step).
 We first split `sample` into two sets: a smaller set to train kmeans on, and a `heldout` set.
 For this, we'll randomly pick a `heldout_fraction` fraction of `sample`, and put it in a tensor called `heldout`.
 For instance, we can do this with a call like this:

 ```
 sample, heldout = split(sample, heldout_fraction=0.05)      # leaving about 5% of the sampled embeddings in the heldout set